jumonmd/jumon/README.md

 ### main

-1. Say Hello.
+1. How is JUMON written in kanji?
-2. Explain what JUMON is.
+2. Explain the meaning along with its kanji
 ```

 3. Run your module: